About Jesus Steve Sweetman

 He takes his argument one step farther by saying "if I give my

-body to the flames”, meaning, giving his body in death for the sake
+body to the flames," meaning, giving his body in death for the sake

-is not saying that you will not make Heaven if you become a martyr for
+is not saying that you will not make it to heaven if you become a martyr

-death will not reap a Heavenly reward, and Christians will be
+Your death will not reap a heavenly reward, and Christians will be

 verse 4 Paul proceeds to explain what love is.

 If someone has something that you would like, you donít lust

 You may like to have what others have, but you are at least happy

 that the other person has whatever it may be, even though you canít have

 A loving person is a humble person.

-He does not have to boast about what he can do.
+He does not have to boast about what he can do or what he has.